fazlearefin/ubuntu-dev-machine-setup/README.md

     - edit `/etc/proxychains4.conf` if necessary
   - install metadata anonymization toolkit
 - **role: security**
   - install ClamAV (antivirus) and ClamAV GNOME interface.
-Manual scan from nautilus or from CLI using `clamscan`; real-time scanning not enabled for performance reasons
+Manual scan from nautilus or from CLI using `clamscan`; clamd not installed for its huge memory footprint

 ## Known Issues